pollyweb-org/pollyweb-docs/2 🏔️ Landscape/1 💼 Business landscape/06 📂 App pay landscape/14 📺 🇺🇸 P2P Venmo.md

-📺 How does 🇺🇸 Venmo work with pear-to-pear payments?
+📺 How does 🇺🇸 Venmo work with peer-to-peer payments?
 ---

 In 2019, CNBC (a U.S.-based news channel) published the following video, titled *"How Venmo Makes Money"*.